-2) Remeasurement of defined benefit pension plans
+2) Remeasurement of Defined Benefit Plans

 The account represents the impacts arising from the difference between actuarial assumptions and their actual results and arising from changes in actuarial assumptions.
 It is recognized as other comprehensive income as incurred and immediately reclassified from other components of equity to retained earnings.